Hydroxide: Carbon group elements

 Carbon dioxide is also known as carbonic anhydride, meaning that it forms by dehydration of carbonic acid H2CO3 (OC(OH)2).

 Silicic acid is the name given to a variety of compounds with a generic formula [SiOx(OH)4−2x]n.
 Orthosilicic acid has been identified in very dilute aqueous solution.
-It is a weak acid with pKa1 = 9.84, pKa2 = 13.2 at 25 °C. It is usually written as H4SiO4, but the formula Si(OH)4 is generally accepted.
+It is a weak acid with pKa1 = 9.84, pKa2 = 13.2 at 25 °C. It can be written as H4SiO4 or Si(OH)4.
 Other silicic acids such as metasilicic acid (H2SiO3), disilicic acid (H2Si2O5), and pyrosilicic acid (H6Si2O7) have been characterized.
 These acids also have hydroxide groups attached to the silicon; the formulas suggest that these acids are protonated forms of polyoxyanions.

 Few hydroxo complexes of germanium have been characterized.
 Tin(II) hydroxide Sn(OH)2 was prepared in anhydrous media.
 When tin(II) oxide is treated with alkali the pyramidal hydroxo complex Sn(OH)_{3}^{−} is formed.
 When solutions containing this ion are acidified, the ion [Sn3(OH)4]2+ is formed together with some basic hydroxo complexes.
 The structure of [Sn3(OH)4]2+ has a triangle of tin atoms connected by bridging hydroxide groups.
 Tin(IV) hydroxide is unknown but can be regarded as the hypothetical acid from which stannates, with a formula [Sn(OH)6]2−, are derived by reaction with the (Lewis) basic hydroxide ion.

 Hydrolysis of Pb2+ in aqueous solution is accompanied by the formation of various hydroxo-containing complexes, some of which are insoluble.
 The basic hydroxo complex [Pb6O(OH)6]4+ is a cluster of six lead centres with metal–metal bonds surrounding a central oxide ion.
 The six hydroxide groups lie on the faces of the two external Pb4 tetrahedra.
 In strongly alkaline solutions soluble plumbate ions are formed, including [Pb(OH)6]2−.